 One of the best-remembered episodes of the TV sitcom WKRP In Cincinnati is “Turkeys Away,” in which the manager of the eponymous radio station devises a sure-fire way to boost his station’s listener base during the holiday season — a Thanksgiving turkey giveaway.

 On the surface, this was a solid idea, but as TV viewers remember, the holiday promotion did not go smoothly.
 Station manager Arthur Carlson, played by the late Gordon Jump, tossed 20 live turkeys out of the WKRP helicopter.
-Even if you haven’t watched the episode (available here), you can guess what happened.
+Even if you haven’t watched the episode, you can guess what happened.

-When embarking on campaigns and initiatives for clients, PR professionals must anticipate everything that can possibly go wrong (or do serious research in advance), and plan accordingly.
+When embarking on PR campaigns and initiatives for clients, PR professionals must anticipate everything that can possibly go wrong (or do serious research in advance), and plan accordingly.
 All questions need to be asked and properly addressed.
 For example, is there anything in a campaign’s messaging that could be misinterpreted by a client’s audiences?
 Have clients been coached and trained to effectively answer questions from journalists?
 Are clients sufficiently familiar with the important messages they are trying to disseminate?
 If campaigns involve planned events, the logistical arrangements should be double- and triple-checked.
 All creative content needs to be checked so it’s not prone to malicious (or accidental) interpretation.